Probate Q&A Series How can I locate a loved one’s will and initiate probate in North Carolina?

 • Personal Documents and Home Files: Look through the decedent’s desk, filing cabinets, or home safe.
 Many people keep their wills with other important records.

-• Safe Deposit Box: If you suspect a bank safe deposit box holds the will, North Carolina law permits certain individuals—such as a surviving spouse or an executor named in a will—to access its contents.
+• Safe Deposit Box: If you suspect a bank safe deposit box holds the will, North Carolina law permits certain individuals to seek access to the box for the limited purpose of searching for a will.
 See N.C.
 Gen. Stat. § 28A-8-1.

 • Attorney’s Office: Many people leave their wills with the lawyer who drafted them.
 Contact the decedent’s attorney to inquire if they hold an original document.